pyodide/pytest-pyodide/CONTRIBUTING.md

 So unless you have a specific reason to use other runtimes, such as fixing a bug in Chrome or Firefox, using Node.js is recommended.

-Install Node.js by following the instructions on the [official website](https://nodejs.org/).
-After the installation, `node` executable should be available in your PATH.
+Install Node.js by following the instructions on the [official website](https://nodejs.org/), or use [nvm](https://github.com/nvm-sh/nvm) if you don't want to change the global Node.js version After the installation, `node` executable should be available in your PATH.

 Using the latest LTS version of Node.js is recommended.